offthehandle/jQuery-SmoothScroll/README.md

 ```

 #### Container
-The `container` option sets a CSS selector within which all bookmark links will be contained.
+The `container` option sets a CSS selector within which to look for all bookmark links.

 #### Containers Array
 The `containersArray` option allows an array of strings to be set for multiple containers.
-When the `container` or `containersArray` option is set, even a match to the `link` selector will not be activated unless it exists inside the specified container(s).
+When the `container` or `containersArray` option is set, even a match to the `link` selector will not be activated if it is not found inside the container(s).

 #### Link and Exclude
 The `link` option specifies selectors that should have Smooth Scroll bookmarks enabled.
-When you enable `link` on generic elements, like `a`, you can exclude a subset of links that should not be Smooth Scroll enabled using the `exclude` option.
+When you enable `link` on generic elements - like `a` - you can exclude a subset of links that should not be Smooth Scroll enabled using the `exclude` option.
 See the use cases below.
 * Exclude offsite links in a nav element

 ##### Exclude Example